-While forced caesareans provide a very dramatic and clear example of nonconsensual treatment in pregnancy, it can be argued that other areas of antenatal care involve infringement of the pregnant woman's autonomy in an attempt to protect future children.
-One such area is the routine testing of pregnant women for conditions such as Down's syndrome.
+While forced caesareans provide a very dramatic and clear example of nonconsensual treatment in pregnancy, it can be argued that other areas of antenatal care involve infringement of the pregnant individual's autonomy in an attempt to protect future children.
+One such area is the routine testing in pregnancy for conditions such as Down's Syndrome.